broccoli-smuggler/ml-contest-aranz/README.md

 Using a three-layered network: n1 == 50, n2 == 35, n3 == 15 @1e-3 and 20,000 iterations, noise @ 5%, **95%**, training set accuracy *89%*.

+n1 == 50, n2 == 35, n3 == 15 @1e-3 and 20,000 iterations, noise @ 10%, **80%**, training set accuracy *70%*.

+As a comparison, compare with the three-layered network with no noise: n1 == 50, n2 == 35, n3 == 15 @1e-3 and 20,000 iterations, noise @ 0%, **91%**, training set accuracy *88%*.

+As we can see the addition of noise does make a reasonably large impact, improving our results when a little is added and conversly if too much is added decreasing the accuracy markadly.